 I forgot to mention that a very striking feature of the beach walk Sue & I did on Friday Evening was a green ribbon of what appeared to be newly-colonised embryonic dune.
-We have just looked it up and it wasn't Good King Henry as I speculated at the time but Common Orache (Atriplex patula) which Sue suggested when we got home (curses - Ed.).
+We have just looked it up and it wasn't Good King Henry as I speculated at the time but Common Orache (

 There is an strip of shingle to either side of the Orache.
 As you can see below it is growing directly out of the shingle.